OpenRiskNet/home/jenkins/backup-setup.md

 and there are ways to use just gsutil standalone, but they complicate the auth step a bit, so here is the simpler way via gcloud.
 First, install gcloud, as described here: https://cloud.google.com/storage/docs/gsutil_install#deb

-Now, authorize gsutil with credentials of the service account:
+Now, authorize gsutil with credentials of the service account (do this as the jenkins shell user):

 ```
+sudo su jenkins
 gcloud auth activate-service-account SERVICE-ACCOUNT-EMAIL --key-file PATH-TO-KEYFILE --project GOOGLE-PROJECT-ID
 # test uploading a file:
 gsutil cp FILENAME gs://STORAGE-BUCKET-ID/FILENAME